-11. For an employee who is under the age of 18 on 1 December 2000 and has commenced employment on or before 1 December 2000, the employer should enrol the employee to become a member of a registered scheme on or before 29 January 2001 or the employee's 18th birthday, whichever is the later.
+- 11. For a relevant employee who is under the age of 18 on 1 December 2000 and has commenced employment on or before 1 December 2000, the employer should enrol the employee to become a member of a registered scheme on or before 29 January 2001 or the employee's 18th birthday, whichever is the later.
 If the employee attains the age of 18 on or after 31 December 2000, both the employer and the employee should make mandatory contributions from the employee's 18th birthday.
-Where the employee attains the age of 18 on or before 30 December 2000, the employer should make mandatory contributions from the employee's 18th birthday while the employee should make mandatory contributions from the employee's 18th birthday while the employee should make mandatory contributions from the employee's 18th birthday while the employee should make mandatory contributions from 31 December 2000.
+Where the employee attains the age of 18 on or before 30 December 2000, the employer should make mandatory contributions from the employee's 18th birthday while the employee should make mandatory contributions from 31 December 2000. - 12.
+For example, a relevant employee who commences employment on 15 November 2000 attains the age of 18 on 1 March 2001.
+The employer should enrol the employee on or before 1 March 2001 to become a member of a registered scheme and both the employer and the employee should make mandatory contributions from 1 March 2001 (i.e. the 18th birthday of the employee).